HSF/hsf.github.io/_gsocproposals/2023/proposal_MCnetLHAPDF.md

  * Familiarise with the LHAPDF framework from interface to calculation components;
  * Familiarise with current LHAPDF CI tests and the GitLab config system;
- * Design and present a new proposal of CI tests to provide feature coverage, with a CPU-efficient test schedule, targetting of change-driven tests, and a full-suite pre-release test-set;
+ * Design and present a new proposal of CI tests to provide feature coverage, with a CPU-efficient test schedule, targeting of change-driven tests, and a full-suite pre-release test-set;
  * Set up a Mac-based CI test worker, either virtual or physical, and incorporate in the test system;